pwalinowicz/DataBaseStuff/README.md

-Simple Project to set a Postgresql database within Java environment.
-Based on https://askit.one/java/
+Sample project to set a database within Java environment and play a little bit around with it.
+Based on https://askit.one/java/ and Tim Buchalka's course.
+PostgreSQL, SQLite etc.